warpdotdev/docs/features/accessibility.md

 The main terminal window is not that different from other terminals - there's a place to type commands (Command Input) and the list of the previously executed commands and their outputs.
 Warp groups those together - each command and output create a Block.
-You can navigate blocks with your keyboard to easily check what was the command, learn whether it was successufl or not, and what was the output, as well as more easily copy the command, output, or both for further processing.
+You can navigate blocks with your keyboard to easily check what was the command, learn whether it was successful or not, and what was the output, as well as more easily copy the command, output, or both for further processing.

 A main entry point for discovering new features and actions is our Command Palette, which you can access by executing the cmd-p shortcut.